Waaaaaay back in 2012 when I originally dreamed up this blog, Secret Book Safe DIY was one of my very first tutorials.

-Back then, the world of tutorial writing was completely new to me, so the post was awkwardly written with a skimpy selection of photos.
+Back then, the world of tutorial writing was entirely new for me, so the post was awkwardly written with a skimpy selection of photos.

 |photo from the original tutorial|

-Because I still love this idea I'm sharing this updated, slightly less awkward post with a few more photos and easier technique to help you create the book safe you've always wanted.
+Because I still love this idea, I'm sharing this updated, slightly less awkward post with a few more pictures and an easier technique to help you create the book safe you've always wanted.

 You are so welcome.

 |Can you spot the secret book safes on the shelf?|